Love Wedding Repeat: Plot

 While in Rome visiting his sister Hayley, Jack tries to muster up the courage to kiss her roommate Dina before returning to London.
-However, they are interrupted by his roommate Greg, and after Jack and Dina awkwardly say their goodbyes, a frustrated Jack leaves with Greg.
+However, they are interrupted by his old schoolmate Greg, and after Jack and Dina awkwardly say their goodbyes, a frustrated Jack leaves with Greg.

 Three years later, Jack is at Hayley's wedding.
 She informs Jack that Dina has come to the wedding and is newly single.
 After the ceremony, he and Dina meet for the first time in three years.
 They admit that they used to ask Hayley about one another.

 Marc, Hayley's former school classmate, arrives uninvited while high on cocaine, confessing his love for her.
 She demands that he leave, but her husband Roberto appears and invites Marc to stay for the celebrations.
-Hayley asks Jack to drug him with her sleeping drops and he reluctantly agrees.
+Hayley asks Jack to drug Marc with her sleeping drops and he reluctantly agrees.
 Shortly after Jack places the drops into Marc's empty champagne glass, a group of children playfully rearrange the seating order.
 The narrator comments on the many variations eight people can sit at a table.

 The drugged glass ends up with Bryan, the "maid of honour", who quickly drinks it all.
 While Jack and Dina reconnect, Marc blackmails Hayley by threatening to tell Roberto they had sex three weeks earlier.
-She again asks Jack to handle Marc, so he locks him in a cupboard.
+She again asks Jack to handle Marc, so Jack locks Marc in a cupboard.
 A sedated Bryan mumbles through his maid-of-honour speech before destroying the cake.
 The mayhem is exacerbated by the presence of Jack's vindictive ex-girlfriend and her current insecure, jealous boyfriend.